Dartmoor Explorations

 Ditsworthy Warren

-Ditsworthy was recorded as a warren dating back to 1676, when Sir Nicholas Slanning leased the holding to Edward Meade who was described as a ‘Warrener’.
+Ditsworthy was first recorded as a warren around 1676, when Sir Nicholas Slanning leased the holding to Edward Meade who was described as a ‘Warrener’.
 The land was held by Meade until 1719 when it transferred to William Nicholls (who also held Legis Tor Warren).
 The warren was then handed onto his son John Nicholls in 1780.
 There was a break between 1782 and 1800 of the Nicholls family as tenants, but they continued between 1800 until 1830, when the land passed to Nicholas Ware who leased the holding.
 Warrening came to an end in 1947 when the Ware family finally closed down the warren in upon the death of Percy Ware.
+Of significance is that the Maristow Estate estate funded work at Ditsworthy in 1824-25 with a rebuild, extension and stabling added

 Ditsworthy Warren was approx 220 acres (according to the Tithe Map 1844).
 Its boundary is defined on the Dartmoor HER as “on the south by the Plym; on the west by a long wall from the Legis Tor Warren boundary to Sheepstor Brook at Burrcombe Gate.
 The eastern boundary down to the Plym is problematical but is believed Sheepstor Brook upstream for a little distance then east to the ridge of Eastern Tor then following a line of unmarked boundary stones to Drizzlecombe Brook and the Plym”.
 According to the Devon and Dartmoor Historic Environment Register (HER), in its heyday Ditsworthy was the largest warren in Britain.